Whiskeyhill Singers: Liz Seneff

-The group's music history
+The Group's Music History

-Early on
+Early Years

 Guard, like his classmate Bob Shane (b.
 Robert Castle Schoën), grew up in Honolulu, in what was then a remote, but strategically important, U.S. territorial possession in the Pacific, the pre-statehood Territory of Hawaii.
 The only two radio stations in Honolulu during Guard's high school and pre-high school years were AM stations KGU and KGMB.
 Both stations, each owned by Honolulu's two newspapers and conservative in their popular music programs.
 Hawaiian music and the most popular "Hit Parade" tunes of the late '40s, early '50s were the popular music staples that Guard and Shane, and their classmates heard over the airwaves.
 Television did not arrive in the Territory until 1952, after both Guard and Shane had completed high school and gone on to college on the mainland.

 While Guard and Shane were teenagers in Hawaii there was only one record shop in Honolulu where new pop tunes – carried in cargo holds of Matson Lines freighters sailing from California, usually four to six weeks after their release on the mainland – could be listened to in listening booths and purchased.

-It was in this relatively austere pop music environment, with its one pop music DJ "Aku" heard during the morning hours and the commute to school and the ever-present Hawaiian music with its harmonies and falsettos, strumming guitars and ukuleles and their country riffs and slack key finger-picking, clearly influenced both Guard's and Shane's instrumental development and were embedded in the Trio's and later the Singers arrangements.
+It was in this relatively austere pop music environment, with its one pop music DJ "Aku" heard during the morning hours and the commute to school and the ever-present Hawaiian music with its harmonies and falsettos, strumming guitars and ukuleles and their country riffs and slack key finger-picking, clearly influenced both Guard and Shane's instrumental development and were embedded in the Trio's and later the Singers arrangements.
 A high school drama presentation of Oklahoma in 1951 brought Guard and Shane, along with similarly guitar-competent classmate Bob Murphy, together as a group.
 This influenced soloists Guard and Shane to get together and form what was later to become The Kingston Trio.

 While at Punahou, Guard and his '52 classmate Bob Shane were frequently and regularly exposed to the words and a cappella harmonies of the classical Hawaiian music of Hawai'i's revered Queen Liliuokalani.
 Ukuleles and guitars tuned to either standard tuning or to one of the many Hawaiian slack key tunings, were the standard - if not expected - accompaniment to virtually all local music.
 In the 7th and 8th grades in the Junior Academy at Punahou, "ukulele" was a required music class for all students; thereafter Shane became quite accomplished with the ukulele, graduating from standard to tenor ukulele and then to baritone uke, with one or the other almost always in or near his hand.